anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * "product-serial-number._brski-pledge._tcp.local", to discover a specific pledge, e.g., when connected to a local network.
 * "_brski-pledge._tcp.local" to get a list of pledges to be bootstrapped.

 To be able to detect the pledge using mDNS, network connectivity is required.
 For Ethernet it is provided by simply connecting the network cable.
-For WIFI networks, connectivity can be provided by using a pre-agreed SSID for bootstrapping.
+For WiFi networks, connectivity can be provided by using a pre-agreed SSID for bootstrapping.
 The same approach can be used by 6LoWPAN/mesh using a pre-agreed PAN ID.
 How to gain network connectivity is out of scope of this document.

 ## Bootstrapping Data Objects and Corresponding Exchanges {#exchanges_uc2}